 Red Squirrels are the ONLY native squirrel living in the UK.
 Grey Squirrels are a non-native species introduced into the UK 120 years ago but unfortunately red and grey squirrels cannot live side by side.
 When grey squirrels enter a red squirrel area, the red squirrels will die out if there is no intervention to remove greys.

-Grey squirrels carry the squirrel pox virus which is harmless to them but causes death in red squirrels usually within 2 weeks.
-Grey squirrels out-compete red squirrels for food, eating approximately 6-8 times as much as the reds, and the presence of grey squirrels within a red squirrel area will cause red squirrels to stop breeding.
+Grey squirrels carry the squirrel pox virus disease which is harmless to them but causes death in red squirrels usually within 2 weeks.

 If you live in an area with red squirrels you can:

 - Join your local red squirrel group – see Member Groups page>>

 - Start a red squirrel group if there isn’t one in your area – contact us for help>>

 - Report red and grey squirrel sightings on the Sightings page>>